knownorigin/known-origin-contracts-v3/README.md

     * Ability to mint single 1 of 1 NFTs
     * Ability to mint batches of NFT (multi-editions)
     * Collaboration support for `1..n` collaborators with royalties - predetermined addresses
+    * Generalise feature set to work with all KO artists and collectors in a modula fashion
 * Immutable by design with onchain purchase and bidding histories
     * Creative works deserve traceable onchain histories, think of the future!
 * Replace whitelisting with merkle proofs for minting access to reduce operational overheads